def-gthill/kenpali/kenpali-core.md

 ### sum|sum

-Returns the sum of the values in the specified sequence.
+Returns the sum of the values in the specified collection.

 Parameters: